Organisation of sport in Australia: Australian government

-State Governments
+State governments

 State and Territory governments have a department with responsibility for sport and recreation.
 These departments provide assistance to state sports organisations, develop and manage sporting facilities, provide financial assistance for major sporting events and develop policies to assist sports across their state or territory.
 Each Australian State and Territory has established its own institute/academy of sport – ACT Academy of Sport (established 1989), New South Wales Institute of Sport (1996), Northern Territory Institute of Sport (1996), Queensland Academy of Sport (1991), South Australian Sports Institute (1982), Tasmanian Institute of Sport (1985), Victorian Institute of Sport (1990) and Western Australian Institute of Sport (1984).
 These institutes/academies and the AIS work together through the National Institutes Network and the National Elite Sports Council.
 Victoria and New South Wales have established regional academies.

 Many state governments have facility management trusts to manage their major sporting precincts and facilities.
 Examples are Sydney Olympic Park Authority (New South Wales) and State Sports Centre Trust (Victoria).

-Local Governments
+Local governments

 There are 560 local councils across Australia.
 Local governments generally focus on the provision of facilities such as swimming pools, sporting fields, stadiums and tennis courts.
 Investment into sports development programs for local clubs is generally limited.
 In national sporting issues, local governments may be represented by Australian Local Government Association.

-Sports Organisations
+Sports organisations

-National Sports Organisations
+National sports organisations

 In 2012, there were 102 national sports organisations (NSO) in Australia recognised by the Australian Sports Commission.
 63 NSO's received funding from ASC in 2011–2012.
 All of these organisations are affiliated to an international organisation and where appropriate to the Australian Olympic Committee, Australian Paralympic Committee, Australian Commonwealth Games Association and the Confederation of Australian Sport.
 These organisations manage the participation and high performance sport programs of the sport.

 Several of the national sports organisations run professional sports competitions/leagues: